YouTube Marketing Strategy 2020 - Get started on these 4 tool categories now

 4. Tools for Keyword Research

 The value of keyword research is fairly self-evident to say the least.
 It is absolutely essential if you want your videos to appear in organic listings on both YouTube and Google.
 Luckily, there are several great tools that you can use for effective keyword research.
 As I have previously mentioned, I use Keyword Keg as my primary Youtube Keyword Tool.
-Display Planner is another popular tool used by content marketers for video keyword suggestions for their ad campaigns.
-To use this tool, you simply need to link your Adwords account to your YouTube account.
+In free keyword tools, Keyword Generator is amazing for generating thousands of long-tail keywords with free search volume.

 5. YouTube Cards

-Needless to say, do not limit your options to the below mentioned tools in the long run.
+Needless to say, do not limit your options to the above mentioned tools in the long run.
 Feel free to experiment and try out other tools after you have figured out the basics.